Alfresco/alfresco-ng2-components/docs/core/components/datatable.component.md

 </adf-datatable>
 ```

-You can also set rows to the [`ObjectDataTableAdapter`](../../../lib/core/datatable/data/object-datatable-adapter.ts) and set columns as an input as shown below :
+You can also set rows in the [`ObjectDataTableAdapter`](../../../lib/core/datatable/data/object-datatable-adapter.ts) and set columns as an input as shown below :

 ```ts
 import { ObjectDataTableAdapter }  from '@alfresco/adf-core';